 The Canadian Association for Refugee and Forced Migration Studies (CARFMS) seeks to foster an independent community of scholars dedicated to the advancement and dissemination of Canadian refugee and forced migration research.
-The Association aims to engage students as active members of the Canadian refugee and forced migration research community, and invites students to participate in the fourth annual CARFMS Student Essay Contest.
-For the first time this year, there will be two categories: one for graduate and law students; and, one for undergraduate students.
+The Association aims to engage students as active members of the Canadian refugee research community, and invites undergraduate, graduate and law students to participate in the fifth annual CARFMS Student Essay Contest.

 The CARFMS Student Essay Contest will recognize the most outstanding research produced by students in the field of refugee and forced migration studies.
-The authors of the shortlisted papers will be invited to present their work at the 8th Annual CARFMS Conference, which will take place May 13-15 in Toronto, Ontario.
+The authors of the shortlisted papers will be invited to present their work at the 9th Annual CARFMS Conference, which will take place May 12-14, 2016 in Winnipeg, Manitoba.

 The selection committee will shortlist three authors in each category: 1) undergraduate students; 2) graduate and law students.
 Subject to peer review, high quality short-listed papers will be considered for publication as working papers on the CARFMS website and/or in Refuge: Canada’s Journal on Refugees.

 (Download PDF Essay contest 2016)

 - Participants in the contest must be members of CARFMS, or join the association in advance of the 2016 Conference.

 - Participants must be Canadian students or international students registered at a Canadian university.
 Papers from any disciplinary background are welcome.